geschke/invaps/README.md

 ## Configuration

 A `.env` file is used for configuration, which must be located either in the current directory, in a `./config` or `/config` directory.
 Furthermore, the use of environment variables is possible.
 Invaps requires access to the database used by invafetch.
-As with invafetch, invaps requires read and write access, as the stored values are currently deleted after two days to reduce space requirements.
+As with invafetch, invaps requires read and write access, as the stored values are currently deleted by default after two days to reduce space requirements.
+To prevent deletion from the database the parameter PURGE_DAYS can be set to *0*.

 In addition to the database connection, the web server port can also be configured, with this set to *8080* by default.